webplatform/docs/dom/Window/indexedDB/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
-For security reasons, Internet Explorer support for the [[apis/indexedDB/IDBFactory|'''indexedDB''']] property is limited to webpages loaded using the "http://" or "https://" protocols.
+For security reasons, Internet Explorer support for the [[apis/indexeddb/IDBFactory|'''indexedDB''']] property is limited to webpages loaded using the "http://" or "https://" protocols.

-'''Note'''  In pre-release versions of Internet Explorer 10, the [[apis/indexedDB/IDBFactory|'''indexedDB''']] was accessed using a vendor prefix ('''msIndexedDB''').
+'''Note:'''  In pre-release versions of Internet Explorer 10, the '''indexedDB''' was accessed using a vendor prefix ('''msIndexedDB''').
 Such use is considered obsolete; applications using the vendor prefix should be updated to ensure standards-compliance and future compatibility.
 }}
 {{Related_Specifications_Section
 |Specifications=